 Feline Lifeline is always seeking volunteers to work directly with cats and kittens or perform administrative duties.
 Those under 16 years of age must be accompanied by an adult when volunteering for Feline Lifeline.

-Checks made out to Feline Lifeline may be phoned into the Feline Lifeline account at Richland Creek Animal Hospital at (864) 232-2718.
+Checks made out to Feline Lifeline can be mailed to 2818 Brushy Creek Rd, Easley, SC 29642.
 Donations of cat food or other supplies may be left for Feline Lifeline at Petco on Woodruff Road in Greenville, S.C.
 Monetary donations can also be made below with or without a PayPal account.
-All donations to Feline Lifeline are tax deductible, and 100 percent of the proceeds go toward vet bills, cat food, and expenses related to the cats in our care.
+All donations to Feline Lifeline are tax-deductible, and 100 percent of the proceeds go toward vet bills, cat food, and expenses related to the cats in our care.

 "Act as if what you do makes a difference.
 It does"